jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 Further information about change tracking can be found in the repository's CONTRIBUTING.md.

 ### Doxogen
 We would like to start making more use of Doxogen to auto generate documentation.
+There are a lot of standards described below, and the more you comment your code the more usefull it will be.
+We ask you to, atleast, include file header comments described below,

 #### File Header Comments
 At the top of every file, use the \file command to turn the standard file header into a file-level comment.
 The main body is a Doxygen comment (identified by the /// comment marker instead of the usual //) describing the purpose of the file.
 The first sentence (or a passage beginning with \brief) is used as an abstract.